eepperly/Randomly-Pivoted-Cholesky/README.md

 5. `experiments/cluster_biomolecule.py`: performs spectral clustering on the [alanine dipeptide dataset](https://markovmodel.github.io/mdshare/ALA2/).
 Used to produce Figure 4.
 6. `experiments/timing.py`: compares the timing of different Nyström methods.

-Once the relevant Python scripts have been run, the figures from the paper can be generated from the relevant MATLAB scripts in `matlab_plotting`.
+Once the relevant Python scripts have been run, the figures from the paper can be generated from the relevant MATLAB scripts in `experiments/matlab_plotting/`.

 Figure 4 in the manuscript was completely changed in revision.
 Figure 4 from [earlier versions of the manuscript](https://arxiv.org/abs/2207.06503v3) can be generated using the scripts `experiments/cluster_letters.py` and `experiments/cluster_letters_plot.py`.